Best dive insurance (2025 update)

 Cancellation

-Yes (for medical reasons)
+Yes (medical reasons)

 Equipment coverage